MayorFalomo/google-keep/README.md

 - Delete Note
 - View your profile
 - See other users so you can send notes
-- currently working on adding Canvas to each note
 - currently working on adding Drag and Drop functionality to each note.
 - currently working on translating note to your custom language.
 ## Tech Stack